 The deposit can only be used to repair substantial damage to the property unless there are extra charges stated in the lease.
-Your landlord cannot withhold for damage caused by previous tenants, or for normal wear and tear to the property.
+Your landlord cannot withhold for damage caused by previous tenants or for everyday wear and tear to the property.

-- “Substantial” damage - Damage due to accident, carelessness, or abuse of the property.
-A broken window, hole in the wall, or a large carpet stain are examples.
-You are responsible even if the damage was caused by a guest.
+- “Substantial” damage: Damage due to accident, carelessness, or abuse of the property.
+A broken window, a hole in the wall, or a large carpet stain are examples.
+You are responsible even if a guest caused the damage.

-- Charges in the lease – Your lease may have special charges that can be taken out of the security deposit.
+- Charges in the lease: Your lease may have special charges that can be subtracted from the security deposit.
 For example, if your lease says that you can’t paint the walls, but you do, some of your deposit can be withheld as a re-painting fee.

-- If you didn’t give 30 days’ notice, check your lease.
-Some leases include a requirement of written notice of move-out for refund of the security deposit, but this must be underlined or bold print.
+- If you didn’t give 30 days’ notice (or more), check your lease.
+Some leases include a requirement of written notice of move-out for a refund of the security deposit, but this must be underlined or bold print.

 Do a final walk-through inspection with the landlord.
 Ask the landlord for a written, signed list of damage to the property, and keep a copy.
 If the landlord won’t do a walk-through, inspect the unit with a friend.

-- Give/send the landlord your forwarding address in writing.
-(It does not need to be where you live, only a reliable place to receive mail.)
+- Give the landlord your forwarding address in writing.
+It does not need to be where you live, only a reliable place to receive mail.
 Keep a copy of the notice.
 Your landlord has 30 days from the date you move (or the date you provide notice of your new address, whichever is later) to send a refund of your security deposit.

 Your landlord has 30 days from the date you move (or 30 days from the date you give written notice of your forwarding address) to refund your security deposit.
-If the landlord withholds for repairs, you are entitled to a written, itemized list of the damage and cost of repairs and balance of your deposit after the repairs are subtracted.
+If the landlord withholds for repairs, you are entitled to a written, itemized list of the damage and cost of repairs and the balance of your deposit after the repairs are subtracted.
 If you disagree with the deductions or your deposit is not refunded, you can sue in small claims court to recover the entire amount.
 Contact the Justice of the Peace court in the precinct where the property is located for instructions and forms.
-Find more help from the Texas Tenant Advisor, www.texastenant.org.